The High Cost of Indifference and Inaction (COI) Have you…

 Jay Sherer in his video (below) suggests most realtors, based on industry stats get most of their leads via their contacts and referals.
 That’s misleading because most realtors don’t have much of an Internet presence so how could they acquire Internet leads?

-We could ask doctors and dentists where they get their real estate leads and we get the same stats.
+We could ask doctors and dentists where they get their leads and we get the same stats.
 In other words, these widely “dished out” stats are actually a skewed look at each of the potential sources of real estate leads.
 To get accurate stats, we need to interview the top selling individual agents online.

 Buyer Side Lead Generation Sources